kranthikumarkaranam/e-commerce_admin/README.md

-- no .env.local, use .env only
+# FRONTEND

+- i want store switcher in frontend
-- next config image pattern change to latest next image pattern
+- change the stripe left side content to meaningful

-- use mongodb rather than mysql

-  - \_id
-  - no migration
-  - workout with it

-- change meta info
-- change zod error messages and min text and placeholders or lables anywhere needed
+# BACKEND

+- _is featured background? add in backend (special background)_
 - can make more features such as adding the no of stock for each product at the new product stage and in the frontend use it for archive/unarchive
-- change the stripe left side content to meaningful
-- in stripe go to localhost/api/webhook
--